eth-library-lab/inDexDa/PaperScraper/README.md

 well as a range of years to search over.
 * Other added archives may require more information, so fields may need to be added and the scraping code modified.
+* Queries for arXiv should only be a single word

 * ScienceDirect API Key Application: https://dev.elsevier.com/apikey/manage